Manage Your Device Lifecycle

 This guide documents the different stages of a device during its time on the Murano platform.

 This includes device provisioning, device distribution, customer experience, claiming a device, transferring device ownership, replacing a device, and device end-of-life.

 Device Provisioning Process

-In order for Murano to properly process data, it must first understand some information on the type of data it expects from the device.
+In order for Murano to properly process data, it must first understand some information about the type of data it expects from the device.
 Murano supports three main data types: integer, float, and string.
 Each resource within a product has what is called an "alias."
 An alias is the name describing the resource.
-For instance, a resource with an alias of temp, and a format of integer will be expecting data to describe it in the following format:
+For instance, a resource with an alias of "temp", and a format of integer will be expecting data to describe it in the following format:

 temp=70.
 The call will be rejected if "temp" is declared equal to a string.

 Once a device is provisioned and the data format is defined, the device is prepared for sale to distributors or end users.
 Murano lets you create a custom API to give access to data and control over a device based on identity.
 Users can claim their device in a custom application and access the device's data from the custom API.
 The API uses a Lua scripting environment and gives access to dozens of integrations and core services.
 These services can be leveraged to allow for maximum flexibility when designing your custom application.
 After distribution, a device enters standard operating mode.
 A device will remain this way until deactivation, ideally, but oftentimes devices require maintenance, or debugging, if issues arise.